ku-sldg/rust-am-clients/Rodeo_AM_Repos_Install.md

 Install Steps:
 1) `git clone` each of the above repo dependencies
 1) `git checkout` the appropriate branch within each cloned repo (i.e. `git checkout -b <branch_name>`)
-1) Follow the installation steps in the top-level README of each cloned repo (this should _hopefully_ just be a `make` command, possibly after some (manual, but minor) installation of tool-specific dependencies).
+1) Install each repo manually according to its top-level README (rather than the opam install, which may be lagging the latest changes).

 After those installs, you should have a directory structre like the following: